GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 24: Show me top 5 campaigns by revenue

 **Answer**:
-> Last week, your total revenue was $12,691.04, which matches the workspace average—so you're right on track.
-The top performer was the "Holiday Sale - Purchases," bringing in $9,560.16, making it a solid contributor to your overall revenue.
+> Last week, your total revenue was $12,691.04, which is right on par with the workspace average—so that's solid!
+The top performer was the "Holiday Sale - Purchases" campaign, bringing in $9,560.16, making it a standout in your lineup.

 **DSL**:
 ```json